#

 Execution context

-parameter to gather additional information about their execution context, like the environment
+Generic transformers can use the context parameter to gather additional information about their execution context, like the environment they are operating in.

-import type { RslibConfig, RslibConfigTransformer } from "@workleap/rslib-configs";
+import type { RslibConfigTransformer } from "@workleap/rslib-configs";

 export const transformer: RslibConfigTransformer = (config: RslibConfig) => {